serviss-ventures/nicnixr-landing/REVOLUTIONARY_COMMUNITY_SYSTEM_DOCUMENTATION.md

 - **Story**: Share your journey
 - **Question**: Ask for advice
 - **Milestone**: Celebrate achievements
-- **SOS**: Urgent help needed
+- **Crisis**: Reframed as "Needs Support" with heart icon

 ## User Journey Examples

-### Scenario 1: Late Night Craving
+### Scenario 1: Late Night Support
-1. User opens app at 2 AM with strong cravings
+1. User opens app at 2 AM feeling vulnerable
-2. Hits SOS button
+2. Sees calming "Get Support" button gently floating
-3. Selects "Having strong cravings" quick option
+3. Taps and selects "Need someone to talk to"
 4. Message goes to 3 online buddies in similar timezone
-5. Gets supportive message within 2 minutes
+5. Gets supportive "We're here for you" message within 2 minutes
-6. Joins "Craving Crisis Room" for live support
+6. Joins "Craving Support Room" for live connection

 ### Scenario 2: Finding a Buddy
 1. New user on Day 5